neon-jungle/wagtailnews/docs/setup.rst

 Setup
 =====

-``wagtailnews`` is compatible with Wagtail 2.3 and higher, Django 1.11 and higher, and Python 3.4 and higher.
+``wagtailnews`` 2.x is compatible with Wagtail 2.15 or 2.16,
+Django 3.0 and higher,
+and Python 3.6 and higher.

 For older version of Wagtail or Django, see past releases

+For wagtail 3 and 4 check wagtailnews 3 and higher.

 Step 1
 ______